 All talk, but you really do nothing

 Faim will be releasing "All Talk" on their forthcoming debut 7" on Convulse Records, which will be out on Sept.
-15. The band has a Midwest run booked in July, and plans are on their way for a tour of the Pacific Northwest in November.
+15. The EP was recorded by Joey Hidalgo, and mixed and mastered by Will Killingsworth at Dead Air Studios in Massachusetts.
+The band has a Midwest run booked in July, and plans are on their way for a tour of the Pacific Northwest in November.
 Follow Faim on Bandcamp and Facebook.

 7/12 – Denver – Horse House